-- 164. A limited assurance client assets report shall include the following elements: - a.
+164. A limited assurance Client Assets Report shall include the following elements:

+- a.
 A title that; - i. clearly indicates the report is an independent limited assurance report; - ii. addresses the report to the Financial Conduct Authority - iii. states the name of the firm and its FCA Reference number. - b.
-Introductory paragraphs that: - i. specify the start and end date of the period being reported on; - ii. state that the report has been prepared as required by SUP 3.10.4R and is addressed to the Financial Conduct Authority in its capacity as regulator of financial services firms under the Financial Services and Markets Act 2000. - c.
+Introductory paragraphs that: - i. specify the start and end date of the period being reported on; - ii. state that the report has been prepared as required by SUP 3.10.4R and is addressed to the Financial Conduct Authority in its capacity as regulator of financial services firms under the Financial Services and Markets Act 2000.

+- c.
 A description of the basis of opinion which shall state, where it is the case, that: - i. the CASS auditor has carried out such procedures set out in this Standard as it considered necessary; - ii. the work performed was designed to provide limited, rather than reasonable assurance; - iii. the opinions relate only to the period, or as at the date, specified; - iv. the opinions do not provide assurance in relation to any future period or date. - d.
 A statement repeating the assertion of the directors of the firm that either: - i.
 The firm's permissions do not allow it to hold client money and/or custody assets; or - ii.
 The firm's permissions do allow it to hold client money and/or custody assets but the firm did not hold client money and/or custody assets during the period. - e.
 An opinion that based on review procedures performed nothing has come to the CASS auditor's attention that causes it to believe that the firm held client money or custody assets during the period. - f.
-The CASS auditor's signature and the name of the CASS auditor's firm - g.
-The date of the Client Assets Report - h.
-The location in the jurisdiction where the CASS auditor practices. - 165.
-Appendices to this Standard provide the following illustrative opinions of unmodified limited assurance client assets reports: - a.
-Where a firm has permission to hold both client money and custody assets and claims to hold neither (Appendix 5); - b.
-Where a firm is permitted to hold client money but not custody assets and claims to hold neither (Appendix 6); - c.
-Where a firm does not have permissions to hold client money or custody assets and claims to hold neither (Appendix 7).
+The CASS auditor's signature and the name of the CASS auditor's firm. - g.
+The date of the Client Assets Report. - h.
+The location in the jurisdiction where the CASS auditor practices.